leighmacdonald/uncletopia/README.md

 ### gbans

 The gbans roles downloads and configures the [gbans](https://github.com/leighmacdonald/gbans) (and postgres) docker instances. gbans is a tools that provides centralized bans, appeals and other simple community components.
+This role expects the demostats role as well.

 ### metrics